complxalgorithm/TweetKeywordMapper/README.md

 The program accepts a single argument with one of four options: search, read, counts, or help.

 #### Shell
 You can also use the <em>tkm</em> shell script to execute the program.
+This script essentially acts as an execution wrapper for the <em>tweetkeywordmapper</em> package and execute the appropriate command depending on the parameter value.

 Make the script executable by running the following command within the TweetKeywordMapper directory:
 ```